-Retail owners and supermarkets have a duty of care to staff and any customers to ensure the premises are reasonably safe for use by members of the public, including outdoor spaces like car parks.
-They are also obliged by law to ensure that their staff work in a safe manner and are properly trained to do so.
+Retail owners and supermarkets have a duty of care to staff and customers to ensure their premises are reasonably safe for use by members of the public, including outdoor spaces like car parks.
+They are also legally obliged to ensure that their staff work in a safe manner and are properly trained to do so.

-If these legal safety requirements have in any way been neglected or carried out incorrectly and you have suffered an injury as a result, then it is highly likely that you will be able to claim compensation for your injury.
+If these legal safety requirements have in any way been neglected or carried out incorrectly and you have suffered an injury as a result, you may be able to claim compensation for your injury.

 Types of Supermarket Accident Claims For Compensation